AndersDeath/diary2/000-current.md

 # 03 Januar - Mittwoch - Berlin - 470 Tag der Einwanderung

 The first half of the day I spent in the office then I had to go back home because Ksusha was so tiered and didn't want to be alone.
 It was possible to me and I did it.
 Also I was working for a whole day on the projects and so.
 In the evening we had a dinner in one chinese fastfood point where the price is cheap but portions are huge.
-It's true that if you
+It's true that if you ever go to some place